The world's most extreme ski lifts

 Jackson Hole's "Big Red."

 Nicknamed "Big Red" or the "Red Heli", the Jackson Hole tram is a skiing institution.
 The lift, revamped in 2008 after 40 years of service, scoops up 100 people from Jackson Hole Mountain Resort and plonks them on top of Rendevous Peak at 3,190 meters in nine minutes.

-The tram also flies past the infamous Corbet's Couloir with its mandatory 3-6 meter cliff drop into the chute.

 On a powder day, competition for a place in "first box" begins well before opening time and can be an extreme sport in its own right.
 Rounding out the tram experience, the operators gee-up visitors with pumping tunes and warnings such as "If you don't know... don't go."

 Big Sky's Lone Peak Tram.

 The Lone Peak Tram revolutionized the expert ski scene at Big Sky when it was built in 1995.
 The 15-passenger aerial tramway climbs 433 meters up a sheer rock face to land skiers and boarders on the summit of Lone Mountain at 3,403 meters.

 The tram tripled the amount of expert terrain on offer, and gave the leg-strong the chance to complete a 4,350 vertical meters, six-mile descent in one run.
 To prevent nerves on the way up, the inside of the two tram cabins were originally painted pink to have a calming effect on passengers.

 Did you know?
-Big Sky's acquisition of neighbouring Moonlight Basin in 2013 made it the largest ski resort in North America with 5,750 acres of terrain and over 30 ski lifts.
+Big Sky's acquisition of neighbouring Moonlight Basin in 2013 made it the then largest ski resort in North America with 5,750 acres of terrain and over 30 ski lifts. bigskyresort.com

 The Jungfrau railway: Climbing the mountain since 1912.